ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 # Cryptographic Algorithms
 When implementing our application, every programming language will provide us with a set of known libraries for cryptographic algorithms.
 A big flaw is implementing an algorithm by yourself, the known algorithms have been reviewed, patched and been known for their excellent security.
-There are two ways that you can use encryption at rest:
+These are the most used types that you can use for encryption at rest:

 ## Symmetric Encryption
 The key used in encrypting data at rest is used for both encrypting and decrypting the data.